-PH 02b Family Nurse Partnership was recommissioned as part of the integrated service.
-It continues to be fully operational with a full caseloa and works intensively with first time, teenage improved with targets being achieved through the quarter.

-mothers and their families.
+- PH 02b Family Nurse Partnership was recommissioned as part of the integrated service.
+It continues to be fully operational with a full caseloa and works intensively with first time, teenage mothers and their families.
 The service works with some very complex cases and is building their multidisciplinary links across a wide range of agencies, to improve outcomes for these families.
-The service will be an integral part of the new 0-19 Service.

-PH 02c The implementation of the infant feeding action plan is underway, with oversight from the Halton Health in the Early Years group.
+The service will be an integral part of the new 0-19 Service. - PH 02c The implementation of the infant feeding action plan is underway, with oversight from the Halton Health in the Early Years group.